tderflinger/MMM-Timetagger/README.md

 Specifically, it displays the following data:
 - hours worked this week
 - hours worked today
-- currently work in progress
+- work in progress indicator (red circle)

 In order to use this module, you need to have a [`Timetagger`](https://timetagger.app) account.
 You can also self-host Timetagger as described in the Timetagger documentation.